Inside: Holiday Mug Rug Tutorial

 - The letter “Y” is 3.44″ tall

-OPTIONAL METHOD: If using word processing software, skip Steps 3 – 4.
-Instead, you will want to print and cut out your letters.
+- Skip Steps 3-4 below.
+Instead, print and cut out your letters.
 See this post for more detailed instructions on this process.

 Step 2: Prepare the Fabric for Applique